 Some people sit down to try meditation, and after trying a technique a few times inconsistently, they conclude that “my mind is just too active” and “it doesn’t help me.”

 To get benefits from meditation, you have to make a habit of doing it every day for the long term.
+I find the easiest way to accomplish this is to make sure you do it right after you wake up.
+I do it every single day for 10-20 minutes no matter what.
+I do it the first thing in the morning so that I don’t forget.
 The change is gradual, but give it a few weeks or months and you’ll probably experience a huge difference.

-- Can do it anywhere, just need some time set aside.
+- Can do it anywhere, just need to set some time aside.

 One of the too-quickly overlooked approaches to decreasing social anxiety is making positive changes to your lifestyle.
-Your mind exists inside of your body.
-It is highly influenced by how you treat your physical health.
+Your brain exists inside of your body, which means it is highly influenced by what you put in it and how you treat your physical health.

 This section could be an article on its own, or maybe a whole book.
 There’s so much to learn and study when it comes to the effect food has on your mood.